MyGet/webhooks-sign-package/README.md

 # NuGet Signature

 Library and web project that can sign NuGet packages, for example triggered by MyGet Webhooks.
+Read [my blog post](http://blog.maartenballiauw.be/post/2014/09/10/Automatically-strong-name-signing-NuGet-packages.aspx) for more information.

 The project makes use of the excellent work by [Werner van Deventer](https://twitter.com/brutaldev) described in his blog post [".NET Assembly Strong-Name Signer"](http://brutaldev.com/post/2013/10/18/NET-Assembly-Strong-Name-Signer).